davidpengiupui/davidpengiupui.github.io/index.md

 09/2019-07/2020       master's student at Tandon School of Engineering, [New York University](http://www.nyu.edu);

-09/2020-now           master's student at at Purdue School of Engineering and Technology, [Indiana University-Purdue University Indianapolis](https://www.iupui.edu).
+09/2020-07/2022           master's student at Purdue School of Engineering and Technology, [Indiana University-Purdue University Indianapolis](https://www.iupui.edu);

+08/2022-now           Ph.D. student at the Department of Computer Science, [University of Central Florida](https://www.ucf.edu).

 ## Work